Synthetixio/synthetix/docs/contracts/index.md

 <section-sep />

-## Smart Contract API
+## Contract Listing

 ---

 The following contracts compose the core of the Synthetix system.
+These underlie the various [integrations and dapps](../#integrations-and-dapps) created by Synthetix and others.

 ### Tokens